To find the minimum window substring in 's' that contains all characters of 't', we use a

 in the current window.
 As we

-the window by
+expand the window by

 moving the

-end pointer
+end pointer,

 we

-decrement
+decrement the

 the

-to find the
+start to find the

 smallest valid window.
 This ensures we efficiently find the minimum window containing all characters